Super food. What does that mean, exactly?

 A great way to start turning your health around is by incorporating the healthiest foods into your daily meals.
 You do not have to be an extreme green smoothie sipping, juicing, vegan or vegetarian to do it, either.
 Not that any of those things are necessarily bad.
 But you get what I mean, right?
 There is no need to become an extremist, doing things that may make you feel deprived or miserable.

 The truth is, you can eat real food that you love, that is good for your body.
 You can enjoy super food nutrition without compromising flavor, texture, and satisfaction.
 You can realize optimal health without being deprived.
-That is the focus of 2014 here on the site, and especially in Food Solutions Magazine.
+That is the focus of 2014 here on the site.

 Let’s get a jump start by taking a look at some of my favorite super foods, all with exceptional qualities when it comes to nutrition.
 These are the foods I focused on when I found myself in that scary place with my own health.
 I turn to them time and time again when my body tells me it needs special attention in certain areas.
 (Another topic I will cover in Food Solutions this year!)